MinAungThu/RL_obstacle_avoidance/README.md

 | **Smoothness** (successes) | 0.0062 | 0.0021 |
 | **Final distance to target** (successes) | 0.019 m | 0.045 m |

-Success rates land close, within 4 points, but the two methods fail differently.
-RRT*'s failures are almost entirely a weak link earlier in the pipeline, the inverse-kinematics step finds an end-effector position that reaches the target but puts another arm link through the obstacle.

-SAC's learned policy also produces a shorter, roughly 3x smoother path on average.
-RRT* lands closer to the target when it succeeds, which tracks with its goal being defined by IK convergence to that same threshold in the first place.